Preserves: Text Syntax

 Sequence

 s are enclosed in square brackets.
-Dictionary
+Set

 values are

-curly-brace-enclosed colon-separated pairs of values.
-Set
+curly-brace-enclosed colon-separated pairs of

-.1 It is an error for a set to contain
+values.2 It is an error for a set to contain

 duplicate elements or for a dictionary to contain duplicate keys.
 When

-printing sets and dictionaries, implementations SHOULD order
+printing sets and dictionaries, implementations SHOULD order elements

-elements resp. keys with respect to the total order over
+resp. keys with respect to the total order over

 Value

-Sequence = "[" *Value ws "]"
+Sequence = "[" *(commas Value) commas "]"

-Dictionary = "{" *(Value ws ":" Value) ws "}"
+Dictionary = "{" *(commas Value ws ":" Value) commas "}"

 Boolean